maxbrzr/hyper-har/README.md

 # BayaHAR

-Official experiment code for **“BayaHAR: Lightweight Bayesian Few-Shot User Adaptation for On-Device Personalized Human Activity Recognition”** (ISWC 2026).
+Official experiment code for **BayaHAR: Lightweight Bayesian Few-Shot User Adaptation for On-Device Personalized Human Activity Recognition**.

 BayaHAR turns a pretrained HAR classifier into a Prototypical Network with source-domain prior prototypes.
 It supports: